GeoscienceAustralia/inorganicgeochemistry/README.md

 ## Requirements
 This program requires the Pandas Python library and all of its associated requirements.
-To install use **pip install Pandas** in either the command prompt or depending on your ide can be done in the terminal of the open project.
+To install use **pip install Pandas** in either the command prompt or depending on your IDE can be done in the terminal of the open project.

 The when downloading the excel sheets of the uploaded data it should be downloaded with each technique per line.